Absorption is the process by which the products of digestion are absorbed by the blood to be supplied to the rest of the body.

 Facilitated transport is defined as the process of movement of solutes across the biological membrane with the help of specific carrier proteins.
 Some digested amino acids and glucose are absorbed into the blood by this method.

 Passive transport is defined as the process of solute movement across a cell membrane without a requirement of energy.
-After digestion, simpler food substance are absorbed into the blood by passive transport.
+After digestion, simpler food substance is absorbed into the blood by passive transport.